 Effectively and strategically leveraging and braiding an array of public and private financial and in-kind resources to ensure sufficient broad support to meet the service and training needs of all participants.
 This includes sources from businesses, industry associations, labor organizations, community-based organizations, education and training providers.
 No one program can address all the needs of the individuals we serve.
 Aligning and coordinating WIOA Title I services with efforts that currently address justice-involved and returning citizens.
-Southwest Iowa is exploring a range of career pathway models for justice-involved participants that examines best practices and ways to braid and blend funding for maximum impact.
+South Central lowa is exploring a range of career pathway models for justice-involved participants that examines best practices and ways to braid and blend funding for maximum impact.
+We are currently working on a pilot project with 8th Judicial District.